 Prevention and control

-Whilst amphibian chytridiomycosis may be treated in captivity, treatment in the wild on a large scale is not currently feasible long-term.
+Whilst amphibian chytridiomycosis may be treated in captivity using antifungal medication, treatment in the wild on a large scale is not currently a feasible long-term solution.
 This is because the treatment, which is toxic to the environment, cannot easily be adequately targeted to diseased animals in a field setting.
 Even if this is possible, reinfection from non-target amphibians or from the environment occurs.

-It is important that the spread of the disease to new areas or ponds is prevented as much as possible.
-This includes minimising the movement of potentially-infected material (spawn, tadpoles, amphibians, water or water plants) between ponds, and by cleaning and disinfecting boots and equipment that might be used in different ponds or other water bodies.
+It is important that the spread of chytrid fungi to new areas or ponds is prevented as much as possible.
+This includes minimising the movement of potentially infected material (spawn, tadpoles, amphibians, water or water plants) between ponds, and by cleaning and disinfecting boots and equipment that might be used in different ponds or other water bodies.

-Bs has been identified in captive salamanders and newts in Great Britain but has not yet been detected in wild amphibians.
-Strict biosecurity should be practised by owners of captive amphibians adopting sensible precautions to safeguard the health of captive and wild amphibians.
+Bsal has been identified in captive amphibian collections in Great Britain but has not yet been detected in wild amphibians.
+Strict biosecurity measures should be followed by captive amphibian keepers to safeguard the health of captive and wild amphibians.
 Some of these measures are listed below and the full list can be found in our Amphibian Disease Alert:

-At present, all amphibian carcasses submitted for post-mortem examination to Garden Wildlife Health are routinely tested for Bd and Bs as part of our ongoing surveillance for these pathogens.
+At present, all amphibian carcasses submitted for post-mortem examination to Garden Wildlife Health are routinely tested for Bd and Bsal as part of our ongoing surveillance for these pathogens.